Major oil spill off Southern California fouls beaches

 Officials canceled the final day of the annual Pacific Air Show that typically draws thousands of spectators to Huntington Beach, a city of about 199,000 residents about 30 miles (48 kilometers) south of downtown Los Angeles.
 The show featured flyovers by the U.S. Navy Blue Angels and the U.S. Air Force Thunderbirds.

-The oil slick originated from a broken pipeline connected to an offshore oil platform known as Elly, Foley said on Twitter.
-Elly is connected by walkway to another platform, Ellen, located just over 8.5 miles (about 14 kilometers) off Long Beach and operated by Beta Operating Company, according to the federal Bureau of Safety and Environmental Enforcement.
-Beta and its parent company, Houston-based Amplify Energy Corp., didn't immediately return phone messages and emails seeking comment.
+The oil slick originated from a broken pipeline connected to an offshore oil platform known as Elly, Orange County Supervisor Katrina Foley said on Twitter.

 Foley said Newport Beach Mayor Brad Avery told her that he encountered the oil slick while in a boat traveling back to the mainland from Santa Catalina Island.
 “He saw dolphins swimming thru the oil,” Foley tweeted.